ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-package-observation.md

   binds a valid observation to trusted parent-supplied job identity.
 - `../actions/emit-package-observation/action.yml` is the dormant composite
   action package workflows will call during the atomic migration.
+- `../actions/collect-batch-results-v2/action.yml` is a dormant compatibility
+  bridge that rejects malformed legacy outputs and log-derived status repairs.
+  No batch wrapper references it.
+- `promote_package_results.py` is the dormant fail-closed promotion boundary.
+  It validates every new result and every previous row carried forward, and it materializes no publication tree when any package is blocked.
+- `tests/test_promote_package_results.py` executes the publish, retain, and blocked branches against real staging directories.
 - `tests/test_package_observation.py` covers valid lanes and adversarial contradictions, including compatibility with `validate_package_result()`.
 - `package_observation_migration_audit.py` inventories all registered workflows